 There are everyday definitions of intelligence that do not lend themselves to scientific inquiry: Intelligence is being smart.
 Intelligence is what you use when you don't know what to do.
-Intelligence is the opposite of stupidity.
+Intelligence is the opposite of stupidity (and we all know stupidity when we see it).
 Intelligence is what we call individual differences in learning, memory, and attention.
-Researchers, however, have proposed a number of definitions and mostly they all share a single attribute.
+Researchers, however, have proposed a number of definitions, and mostly they all share a single attribute.
 Intelligence is a general mental ability.
 Here are two examples: